|First appointment||From appointment to treatment|

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.

 A procedure to reconstruct the eardrum or the small bones of the middle ear, the ossicles.
-If needed, grafts are usually taken from the lobe of the ear.
+If needed, grafts are usually taken from the lobe of the ear or tissue located behind or above the ear.

 Essential road works are taking place on Bromley Heath Viaduct from 24 July 2017 for approximately 33 weeks.
 If this will affect your journey to the centre please ensure that you factor in additional time to get to your appointment.
 For more information visit the South Gloucestershire Council website.